Harlequin Historical #65

 Highland Sisters, Part Two

 Ruth Langan‘s Highland Heather is the sequel to her previous Scottish romance, Highland Barbarian.
 I liked this Harlequin Historical much more than its predecessor.
 Why?
 I enjoyed the conflict between the hero and the heroine and the English setting, plus introducing Queen Elizabeth I to a story always makes things interesting.

 Brenna MacAlpin is the middle MacAlpin sister, whose elder sister Meredith went and married her beloved Highlander.
 Brenna is now the leader of their Scots clan.
 However, it’s not easy going for her as she has enemies, namely the English.
 Moreover, Brenna does not have the same fierce disposition as her elder sister.
 Brenna is more even-tempered, dare I say, more lady-like.
 Her men are blindly loyal to her, regardless, but leading is no easy task.

 The Queen’s Savage

-There are a few adventures in store for the potential pair that draw them closer together before their story comes to a thrilling conclusion.
+A few adventures in store for the potential pair draw them closer together before their story comes to a thrilling conclusion.

 Final Analysis of Highland Heather

-I think one reason I was drawn to Highland Heather more than its predecessor is that I’m more partial to the English setting than Scotland.
-Sacrilege, I know, as there’s an entire romance genre built around Highlanders.
+One reason I was drawn to Highland Heather more than its predecessor is that I’m more partial to the English setting than Scotland.
+Blasphemy, I know, as there’s an entire romance genre built around Highlanders.
 There are only so many stories about feuding clans I can take before they seem the same.
-That also may be why I also preferred the third entry in this series, Highland Fire, as it’s set mostly in Ireland.
-Regardless, it was the overall love story that was compelling.
+That also may be why I also preferred the third entry in this series, Highland Fire, as it’s set mainly in Ireland.
+Regardless, it was the overall love story that was compelling here.